 Surrounding the twin reservoirs of Horseshoe Lake and Martin Lake is Colorado’s first state park, Lathrop, located just off I-25 halfway between Pueblo and Trinidad.
 It offers the only golf course found within a CPW state park.
 So, if your idea of hiking is walking the links, you can golf at the same time.
 Golf carts are available for rent.

-Lathrop’s lakes are famous for its ferocious Tiger Muskies, “the fish of a thousand casts.”
-Other species stocked are trout, muskie, bass, walleye, crappie and catfish.
-Martin Lake is used for motorized boats, sailing and water/jet skiing.
-Horseshoe Lake is “wakeless”—canoes, kayaks and sailboats rule.
+Lathrop’s lakes are famous for their ferocious Tiger Muskies, “the fish of a thousand casts.”
+Other species stocked are trout, muskie, bass, walleye, crappie, and catfish.
+Martin Lake is used for motorized boats, sailing, and water/jet skiing.
+Horseshoe Lake is “wakeless”—canoes, kayaks, and sailboats rule.

 Choose between 20 picnic sites, all with water views, or use the group picnic area.
 Visitors will find 103 (21 basic, 82 with electric) campsites and coin-operated showers.
 Unfortunately, no laundry is available.
 Lathrop also brags of the most geocaching sites (13) in any CPW park.
 It has an archery range and a miniature golf course.
 Waterfowl and small-game hunting are allowed in designated areas.